syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting-Started.md

 {% highlight vb.net %}
 [VB.NET]

-'Adds a textbox in a slide by specifying its position & size
+'Adds a textbox in a slide by specifying its position and size

 Dim textShape As IShape  = firstSlide.AddTextBox(100, 75, 756, 200)